Siarl/sd-project-2020-VU/docs/assignment2.md

 <b> Game Class - State Machine Diagram </b>
 ![State Machine Diagram - Game](images/SMDGame.jpeg)

 This diagram represents the finite number of states for the game class.
-This is the class that initializes the game and that ensures that the commands are read and valid and runs them.
+This is the class that initializes the game and that ensures that the commands are being read, are valid and then run.

-The first state after the start state within the state machine diagram is "Initialize Game".
-Within this state, as it can be seen within the code as well, everything is initiated - creation of objects from all classes so that they can be called later on within other states.
-The main effect (activity) that will be triggered through this state is the listener, as the listener is used within the next state "Start Game".
+The first state after the initial state within the state machine diagram is the "Initialize Game".
+Within this state, as it can be seen within the code as well, everything is initialized and thus creating objects of all other classes to be called later on within the other states.
+The main effect (activity) that will be transitioned through this state is the listener, as the listener is used within the next state "Start Game".

 "Start Game" is a composite state, whereas there are a few internal activities.
-First of all, at entry the state gets the listener in order to operate other activities.
-Then in order to actually start the game, the listener is being run (actively listening to changes within the terminal input), and the current scene id is set according to the first scene id for the game.
+First of all, at the entry the state gets the listener in order to operate other activities.
+Then in order to actually start the game, the listener is being run (actively listening to changes inputted within the terminal), and the current scene id is set according to the first scene id of the game.
 Then at exiting this state, a command string has been read.

 This string is transitioned to the next state which is "Read Command".
 This, same as the previous state, is a composite state.
-At entry, the state gets the string command, and as internal activity, checks this command to see whether it is valid.
-Therefore, at exit, the command is evaluated as being valid.
+At entry, the state gets the string command, and as an internal activity, checks this command to see whether it is valid or not.
+If the command is not valid, then the next state is the flow final.
+If it is valid, at exit, the command is evaluated as being valid.
 This command is then transitioned to the "Handle Command" state, again a composite state.

-The state "Handle Command" gets the valid command at entry, and then runs the scene for that command (for which next state machine diagram is being provided).
+The state "Handle Command" gets the valid command at entry, and then runs the scene for that command (for which the next state machine diagram is being provided below).
 Upon exiting this state, the scene will change to a new scene and new commands need to be read.
-Therefore, the state transitions back to "Read Command" if there is an event e = listener where the guard (condition) is g = new command, so that e[g] = string command.
-These states will loop between them repeatedly, unless the read command reads an invalid command whereas then it goes into flow final.
+Therefore, the state transitions back to "Read Command" if there is an event e = listener where the guard (condition) is g = new command, so that e[g]/string command.
+These states will loop between themselves repeatedly, unless it reads an invalid command.

 <b> Scene Class - State Machine Diagram </b>